AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/Eps0.md

 is electric fields subsequently applies an electric force on the charges of the opposite plate.
 Outside the plates, the electric field cancels out

-From electrostatics, we know the ele

---->

-The electric field is uniform with a magnitude $E = \frac{V}{d}$, with $V$ as the voltage (potential difference) between the plates, and $d$ the separation distance between parallel plates.
+From electrostatics, we know the electric field is uniform with a magnitude $E = \frac{V}{d}$, with $V$ as the voltage (potential difference) between the plates, and $d$ the separation distance between parallel plates.
 The electric force of attraction between two oppositely charged plates is then

 ```{math}
 :label: eq_electric_force
 F_E = \frac{\varepsilon_0 A V^{2}}{2 d^{2}}
 ```

+--->

 where $A$ is the area of the plates, $d$ the separation distance, and $V$ the potential difference in volts across the plates.